grinsteindavid/ai-agent-code-analyzer/README.md

    - Generates a detailed explanation of the next step to take

 2. **Function Call Selection**:
-   - The `getFunctionCall` function uses the next thought to select a tool
+   - The `getFunctionCall` function uses the next thought to select tools to execute
    - Uses centralized prompts from `system-prompts/function-call.js`
-   - Selects appropriate tool and arguments based on the task
+   - Selects appropriate tools and arguments based on the task
-   - Returns a structured function call object with name and arguments
+   - Returns an array of function call objects, each with name and arguments
+   - Supports parallel tool calls for improved efficiency

 3. **Tool Execution and User Interaction**:
    - Tools requiring confirmation prompt the user before execution
    - Tool execution is managed through the `executeTool` function
+   - Function calls are processed sequentially from the array
    - Each tool has:
      - A JSON schema for argument validation
      - An execution function for the actual operation